-All the members of the animal kingdom can be conveniently divided into the invertebrates or vertebrates.
+All members of the animal kingdom can be conveniently divided into invertebrates or vertebrates.
 Invertebrates are animals that lack a backbone, while vertebrates have a backbone.
-Invertebrates are found in all the animal phyla, including the phylum Chordata.
+Invertebrates are found in all the animal phyla (see Chapter 21), including the phylum Chordata.